Khushichiku1720/RaftMedia/README.txt

 # Prerequisite:
 1. You should have mongoDB instance running on your machine.
 2. You should have node.js installed on the machine.
+3. You should have docker agent on your machine.

 Steps to run:-